protontypes/open-sustainable-technology/README.md

 - [Climate Tool](https://gitlab.com/then-try-this/climate-tool) - A tool for connecting together scientific information across climate, health and policy in the UK.
 - [snotelr](https://github.com/bluegreen-labs/snotelr) -  R toolbox to facilitate easy SNOTEL data exploration and downloads through a convenient shiny based GUI.
 - [freva](https://github.com/FREVA-CLINT/freva) - A data search and analysis platform developed by the atmospheric science community.
+- [Climate_Indices](https://github.com/monocongo/climate_indices) - Contains Python implementations of various climate index algorithms which provide a geographical and temporal picture of the severity of precipitation and temperature anomalies useful for climate monitoring and research.
+- [XCast](https://github.com/kjhall01/xcast) - A free and open source climate forecasting toolkit written by Kyle Hall & Nachiketa Acharya, designed to help forecasters and earth scientists apply state-of-the-art postprocessing techniques to gridded data sets.
+- [KrigR](https://github.com/ErikKusch/KrigR) - An R Package for downloading, preprocessing, and statistical downscaling of the European ERA5 dataset.
+- [ClimateLearn](https://github.com/aditya-grover/climate-learn) - A Python library for accessing state-of-the-art climate data and machine learning models in a standardized, straightforward way.
+- [Analysis-Ready, Cloud Optimized ERA5](https://github.com/google-research/arco-era5) - A global history of the climate highly accessible in the cloud.
+- [GDESS](https://github.com/E3SM-Project/gdess) - Tool for evaluating atmospheric carbon dioxide concentrations as simulated by Earth system models.
+- [CleF](https://github.com/coecms/clef) - Searches the Earth System Grid Federation datasets stored at the Australian National Computational Infrastructure, both data published on the NCI ESGF node as well as files that are locally replicated from other ESGF nodes.
+- [ForestGEO](https://github.com/forestgeo/Climate) - This public repository is a portal for climate data and information for ForestGEO sites.
+- [CRU TS](https://crudata.uea.ac.uk/cru/data/hrg/) - The gridded archive of the Climatic Research Unit (University of East Anglia) and NCAS.
+The dataset was derived by the interpolation of monthly climate observations from extensive networks of weather stations.
+- [ClimateBase.jl](https://github.com/JuliaClimate/ClimateBase.jl) - A Julia package offering basic functionality for analyzing data that are typically in the form used by climate sciences.
+- [sedproxy](https://github.com/EarthSystemDiagnostics/sedproxy) - An R package for modeling sediment archived climate proxy records.
+- [canadaHCD](https://github.com/gavinsimpson/canadaHCD/) - Access Canadian Historical Climate Data from R.
+- [TECA](https://github.com/LBL-EESA/TECA) - The Toolkit for Extreme Climate Analysis, contains a collection of climate anlysis algorithms targetted at extreme event detection and analysis.
+- [ecmwfr](https://github.com/bluegreen-labs/ecmwfr) - Provides easy access to the European Centre for Medium-Range Weather Forecasts web API services and Copernicus Climate Data Store from within R, matching and expanding upon the ECMWF Python tools.
+- [pygac](https://github.com/pytroll/pygac) - A Python package to read and calibrate NOAA and Metop AVHRR GAC and LAC data.
+- [ClimateTools.jl](https://github.com/JuliaClimate/ClimateTools.jl) - A collection of commonly-used tools in climate science.
+Basics of climate field analysis are covered, with some forays into exploratory techniques associated with climate scenarios design.
+- [ClimateSatellite.jl](https://github.com/JuliaClimate/ClimateSatellite.jl) - Julia package that downloads measurements and observational of climate satellite mission data.
+- [ClimateSERV](https://github.com/SERVIR/ClimateSERV2) - This web application allows development practitioners, scientists/researchers, and government decision-makers to visualize and download historical rainfall data, vegetation condition data, and 180-day forecasts of rainfall and temperature to improve understanding of, and make improved decisions for, issues related to agriculture and water availability.
+- [ClimateSERVpy](https://github.com/SERVIR/ClimateSERVpy) - Enables access to the ClimateSERV API where many types of climate data can be subset by area of interest, and time range, then either downloaded as tif, or NetCDf files, or the data can be statistically processed to render json values or csv.
+- [chirps](https://github.com/ropensci/chirps) - A quasi-global high-resolution rainfall data set, which incorporates satellite imagery and in-situ station data to create gridded rainfall time series for trend analysis and seasonal drought monitoring.
+- [pylandtemp](https://github.com/pylandtemp/pylandtemp) - Global land surface temperature and emissivity from NASA's Landsat satellite images.
+- [E-OBS](https://www.ecad.eu/download/ensembles/download.php) - The detailed gridded observations data archive for the whole of Europe.
+- [ERA-NUTS](https://github.com/energy-modelling-toolkit/era-nuts-code) - A set of time-series of meteorological variables based on Copernicus Climate Change Service ERA5 reanalysis.
+- [NOAA PSL Reanalyses](https://psl.noaa.gov/data/gridded/reanalysis/index.html) - A public reanalysis collection of the NOAA Physical Sciences Laboratory (NCEP, NARR, 20th Century Reanalysis).
+- [MERRA- 2 Reanalysis](https://disc.sci.gsfc.nasa.gov/datasets?keywords=%22MERRA-2%22) - Produced by NASA Global Modeling and Assimilation Office (GMAO).
+Apart of the surface observations assimilates space-based ones as well.
+- [xgcm](https://github.com/xgcm/xgcm) - A Python package for analyzing general circulation model output data.
+- [MPAS-Analysis](https://github.com/MPAS-Dev/MPAS-Analysis) - Analysis for simulations produced with Model for Prediction Across Scales (MPAS) components and the Energy Exascale Earth System Model (E3SM), which used those components.
+- [ECMWF Reanalyses](https://www.ecmwf.int/en/forecasts/datasets/browse-reanalysis-datasets) - A collection of reanalysis datasets produced the European Centre for Medium-Range Weather Forecasts (ERA family).
+- [hn2016_falwa](https://github.com/csyhuang/hn2016_falwa) - A Python library for computing Finite-Amplitude Local Wave Activity from climate data.
+- [climpred](https://github.com/pangeo-data/climpred) - Aims to be the primary package used to analyze output from initialized dynamical forecast models, ranging from short-term weather forecasts to long-term climate forecasts.
+- [downscaleR](https://github.com/SantanderMetGroup/downscaleR) - An R package for empirical-statistical downscaling focusing on daily data and covering the most popular approaches (bias correction, Model Output Statistics, Perfect Prognosis) and techniques (e.g. quantile mapping, regression, analogs, neural networks).
+- [DeepDownscaling](https://github.com/SantanderMetGroup/DeepDownscaling) - Deep learning approaches for statistical downscaling in climate.

 ### Meteorological Observation and Forecast